privacysandbox/attestation/how-to-enroll.md

 ### Developer Enrollment FAQs

-For Aggregation Service enrollment [see here](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md#bookmark=kix.3deqz4l395z7)
+For Aggregation Service enrollment [see this section](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md#3-do-i-need-to-complete-aggregation-service-enrollment-and-developer-enrollment-to-use-the-aggregation-service)

 #### 1. What are the developer enrollment limitations I need to keep in mind when determining my organization's enrollment structure?

 -   One site can only be linked to one enrollment.
 -   One enrollment contains only one site.
 -   SDK specific limitations:
      1. One enrollment may contain multiple SDKs.
      1. A given SDK can only be linked to one enrollment.
 -   Additional enrollments are allowed, but they need to be for independent products/lines of business that are clearly established and publicly verifiable (ie. there is a corresponding public website that explains the specific product).
 You can not have multiple enrollments for the same product.
 The attestations apply to each enrollment individually.

 #### 2. Is there a specific registration requirement that would necessitate the separate enrollment of a DSP vs an SSP owned by the same entity?